abstracted-m7/INDUSTRY-READY-PROGRAM/README.md

 📌Such introduction of IP attacks like BRUTE FORCE attack & DDoS attack.
 📌Defines prevention of IP attacks by the help of "Tokenization" and "CDN : cloudflare.com, sucuri.com" concepts.
-📌What's the Database server and their parts {[
+📌What's the Database server and their parts :
--HOST : NS (Name Server)
+- HOST : NS(Name Server)
--Port : 27017
+- Port : 27017
--Username :
+- Username :
--Password : ]}
+- Password :
 📌ELB concepts which is use to control the trafic and incress scalability of the server.
 📌Public access Specifier, Private access Specifier, protected access Specifier.
 📌Homogeneous and Heterogeneous polymorphism in java and also Method Overloading, Method Overriding in java.